agriculturegovau/agds-next/.changeset/fluffy-bikes-repeat.md

 '@ag.ds-next/react': patch
 ---

-table: Change examples of indeterminate select-all checkbox totoggle to all-selected on press, rather than all-deselected
+table: Change all examples of the indeterminate select-all checkbox so that when pressed, all items will be selected rather than deselected.